 T-Mobile (TMUS) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the wireless carrier had gained 6.68% over the past month.
-This has lagged the Computer and Technology sector's gain of 6.99% and outpaced the S&P 500's gain of 5.05% in that time.
+Coming into today, shares of the wireless carrier had gained 5.42% in the past month.
+In that same time, the Computer and Technology sector gained 10.66%, while the S&P 500 gained 5.41%.

-TMUS will be looking to display strength as it nears its next earnings release, which is expected to be May 4, 2021.
-The company is expected to report EPS of $0.58, down 52.85% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $18.86 billion, up 69.7% from the year-ago period.
+Investors will be hoping for strength from TMUS as it approaches its next earnings release, which is expected to be May 4, 2021.
+In that report, analysts expect TMUS to post earnings of $0.53 per share.
+This would mark a year-over-year decline of 56.91%.
+Our most recent consensus estimate is calling for quarterly revenue of $18.85 billion, up 69.58% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.60 per share and revenue of $78.69 billion.
-These totals would mark changes of +9.7% and +15.05%, respectively, from last year.
+TMUS's full-year Zacks Consensus Estimates are calling for earnings of $2.38 per share and revenue of $78.63 billion.
+These results would represent year-over-year changes of +0.42% and +14.96%, respectively.

-It is also important to note the recent changes to analyst estimates for TMUS.
+Investors should also note any recent changes to analyst estimates for TMUS.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.79% lower.
-TMUS currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 4.38% lower.
+TMUS is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, TMUS is holding a Forward P/E ratio of 50.76.
-This represents a premium compared to its industry's average Forward P/E of 33.16.
+In terms of valuation, TMUS is currently trading at a Forward P/E ratio of 55.51.
+This represents a premium compared to its industry's average Forward P/E of 34.38.

-Meanwhile, TMUS's PEG ratio is currently 1.06.
+Investors should also note that TMUS has a PEG ratio of 1.16 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Wireless National stocks are, on average, holding a PEG ratio of 3.63 based on yesterday's closing prices.
+Wireless National stocks are, on average, holding a PEG ratio of 3.81 based on yesterday's closing prices.

 The Wireless National industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 199, putting it in the bottom 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 116, which puts it in the top 46% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.